iTsMe-Zen/Areda/README.md

 # Areada

-Areada is a lightweight offline reader app for Android, focused on simple local reading without unnecessary features, tracking, or internet access.
+Areada is a minimal offline Android reader focused on lightweight local reading.

-It is designed for users who want a fast, minimal reader for personal documents and ebooks.
+It supports EPUB, TXT, and PDF files, with a clean monochrome interface, local library access, saved reading progress, and basic plain-text note support.

 ## Supported Formats